 Will anything be built at the site?

-Before any building plans are drawn up, the City is establishing a Community Advisory Panel and will soon be conducting community engagement workshops to determine what kinds of facilities and services would be most beneficial to the neighborhood and to ensure community members have an opportunity to craft a vision for its future development.
+Before any building plans are drawn up, the City is holding Community Workshop Events and convening a Community Advisory Group to determine what kind of new development would be most beneficial to the neighborhood and to ensure community members have an opportunity to craft a vision for the property’s future development.